-- With increased availability of dietary iodine supplementation, the frequency and severity of endemic goiter have declined significantly

-2. Sporadic goiter

-- Occurs less frequently than endemic goiter. - The condition is more common in females than in males, with a peak incidence in puberty or young adulthood, when there is an increased physiologic demand for T4. - Sporadic goiter may be caused by several conditions, including - a. the excessive ingestion of substances that interfere with thyroid hormone synthesis, such as calcium and vegetables such as cabbage, caulifower,

-2.Sporadic goiter :In other instances goiter may result from inherited enzymatic defects that interfere with thyroid hormone synthesis (dyshormonogenetic goiter)

-Note In most cases, however, the cause of sporadic goiter is not apparent
+- With increased availability of dietary iodine supplementation, the frequency and severity of endemic goiter have declined significantly - 2.
+Sporadic goiter: occurs less frequently than endemic goiter. - The condition is more common in females than in males, with a peak incidence in puberty or young adulthood, when there is an increased physiologic demand for T4. - Sporadic goiter may be caused by several conditions including: - a. the excessive ingestion of substances that interfere with thyroid hormone synthesis, such as calcium and vegetables such as cabbage and cauliflower. - 2.
+Sporadic goiter: In other instances, goiter may result from inherited enzymatic defects that interfere with thyroid hormone synthesis (dyshormonogenetic goiter) - Note: in most cases, however, the cause of sporadic goiter is not apparent.

-Clinical Features
+Clinical Features [12:55]

-- -The dominant clinical features of goiter are those caused by the mass effects of the enlarged gland causing - a. cosmetic problem of a large neck mass - Goiters also may cause airway obstruction, dysphagia, and compression of large vessels in the neck and upper thorax (so-called superior vena cava syndrome)
+-The dominant clinical features of goiter are those caused by the mass effects of the enlarged gland causing:

-Note Multinodular goiters typically are hormonally silent,

-- A a minority (approximately 10% over 10 years) manifest with thyrotoxicosis secondary to the development of autonomous nodules that produce thyroid hormone independent of TSH stimulation

-- This condition, known as toxic multinodular goiter or Plummer syndrome, is not accompanied by the infiltrative ophthalmopathy and dermopathy of Graves disease-associated thyrotoxicosis.

-The incidence of malignancy in long-standing multinodular goiters is low, (<5%) but not zero, and concern for malignancy arises with goiters that demonstrate sudden changes in size or associated symptoms (e.g., hoarseness
+- a.
+Cosmetic problem of a large neck mass - b.
+Goiters also may cause airway obstruction, dysphagia (compression of esophagus), and compression of large vessels in the neck and upper thorax (so-called superior vena cava syndrome), might cause dyspnea (difficulty of breathing) - Note: multinodular goiters typically are hormonally silent so the patients are euthyroid. - A minority (approximately 10% over 10 years) manifest with thyrotoxicosis secondary to the development of autonomous nodules that produce thyroid hormone independent of TSH stimulation. - This condition, known as toxic multinodular goiter or Plummer syndrome, is not accompanied by the infiltrative ophthalmopathy and dermopathy of Graves' disease-associated thyrotoxicosis. - The incidence of malignancy in long-standing multinodular goiters is low, (<5%) but not zero.
+The concern for malignancy arises with goiters that demonstrate sudden changes in size or associated symptoms (e.g., hoarseness of the voice due to invasion of the vocal cords).

-VI.THYROID NEOPLASMS
+VI.THYROID NEOPLASMS [15:06]

-- From a clinical standpoint, the possibility of a tumor is of major concern in patients who present with thyroid nodules. - Fortunately, the overwhelming majority of solitary nodules of the thyroid prove to be either - a. benign adenomas or - b.
-Localized, non-neoplastic conditions (e.g., a dominant nodule in multinodular goiter, simple cysts, or foci of thyroiditis).

-- Carcinomas of the thyroid, are uncommon, accounting for less than 1% of solitary thyroid nodules. - Several clinical criteria provide a clue to the nature of a given thyroid nodule: - 1.
+- From a clinical standpoint, the possibility of a tumor is of major concern in patients who present with thyroid nodules. - Fortunately, the overwhelming majority of solitary nodules of the thyroid prove to be either: a. benign adenomas (follicular adenoma) - Or b.
+Localized, non-neoplastic conditions (e.g., a dominant nodule in multinodular goiter, simple cysts, or foci of thyroiditis). - Carcinomas of the thyroid, are uncommon, accounting for less than 1% of solitary thyroid nodules. - Several clinical criteria provide a clue to the nature of a given thyroid nodule: - 1.
 Solitary nodules, in general, are more likely to be neoplastic than are multiple nodules. - 2.
-Nodules in very young <20 years or vey old more than 70 years individuals are more likely to be neoplastic.
+Nodules in very young <20 years or very old more than 70 years' individuals are more likely to be neoplastic. - 3.
+Nodules in males are more likely to be neoplastic than are those in females. - 4.
+A history of radiation exposure of the head and neck is associated with an increased incidence of thyroid malignancy.

-- 3. Nodules in males are more likely to be neoplastic than are those in females. - 4.
-A history of radiation exposure is associated with an increased incidence of thyroid malignancy. - 5.
-Nodules that take up radioactive iodine in imaging studies (hot nodules) are more likely to be benign.
+5. Nodules that uptake radioactive iodine in imaging studies (hot nodules) are more likely to be benign.